Jako/multiTV/README.md

 Name | Description
 ---- | -----------
-wrapper | contains the output of all rows docid | value of docid parameter or current document id
+wrapper | contains the output of all rows rows.offset | contains the count of rows from start that are not displayed rows.total | contains the count of all displayable rows docid | value of docid parameter or current document id

 Part 3: PHx modifier